pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNearCost.rst

 The query:

-* lines `3~4` sets the start vertices to be from the fisrt subway line and the ending vertices to be from the second subway line
+* lines `3~4` sets the start vertices to be from the first subway line and the ending vertices to be from the second subway line
 * lines `6~7` sets the start vertices to be from the first subway line and the ending vertices to be from the first subway line